wix-incubator/redraft/README.md

 Redraft now exports a default function - this is the recommended way to import the render method.
 Additionally renderers should now be passed as a single object containing `inline`, `blocks` and `entities`

-Previous api is deprecated and will log warnings if `NODE_ENV` is not set to `production`
+Previous api is deprecated and will log warnings if `NODE_ENV` is not set to `production`, and will be removed in next minor version.

 ## API
 ```js